 Student loans, unlike grants and work study, are borrowed money that must be repaid with interest.
 Before you take out a student loan consider carefully the amount that you will have to repay in the years after graduation.
 Financial aid recipients may be eligible for either a Direct Subsidized Loan, a Direct Unsubsidized Loan, or a combination of both loans.
 Students must be enrolled in a minimum of six credits to qualify.

-Only first-time borrowers on or after July 1, 2013 are subject to the new provision.
+First-time borrowers are subject to 150% limitation on subsidized direct student loans.
 Generally, a first-time borrower is one who did not have an outstanding balance of principal or interest on a Direct Loan or on a FFEL Program Loan on July 1, 2013.

-What it means: For first-time borrowers on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that Direct Subsidized Loans can be received.
-This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
-If this limit applies, students may not receive Direct Subsidized Loans for more than 150% of the published length of their program.
-This is called “maximum eligibility period” and is based on the published length of the current program in which a student is enrolled.
-For example, if enrolled in a two-year associate degree program, the maximum period for which a student can receive Direct Subsidized Loans is three years (150% of two years = three years).
+There is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
+If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program.
+This is called your “maximum eligibility period.”
+Your maximum eligibility period is based on the published length of your current program.
+For example, if you are enrolled in a two-year associate degree program, the maximum period for which you can receive Direct Subsidized Loans is three years (150% of 2 years = 3 years).

 Because your maximum eligibility period is based on the length of your current program of study, your maximum eligibility period can change if you change to a program that has a different length.
 Also, if you receive Direct Subsidized Loans for one program and then change to another program, the Direct Subsidized Loans you received for the earlier program will generally count toward your new maximum eligibility period.